 I started my working life as a Junior Naval Aircraft Mechanic 2nd Class in the Royal Navy.
 It does not get any lower in the hierarchy than that!
 I was 16 years old and left my home in Liverpool, caught a train to Plymouth where I began my journey to find a career that would work for me.

-(And YES that is a picture of me and a picture of HMS Ark Royal where I spent some time).
+(And YES that is a picture of me in uniform a few years later and below is a picture of HMS Ark Royal where I spent some time).

 We all face those kinds of decisions… what do I want to do with my life?